 Maddy

-A friend of Ansel’s sister, she use to join the two sisters on their mini excursions.
+Maddy was a friend of Ansel’s sister, who would join the two sisters on their mini excursions.

 Asterion Horses